About Me

 To achieve my goals, I am one of the main designers of a holistic code Generation & Optimization & Execution approach, consisting of three major sub-projects:

-2. Auto-Tuning Framework (ATF) – a general-purpose auto-tuning approach that automatically optimizes parallel programs, based on numerical search techniques and optimized processes of generating, storing, and exploring the optimization spaces of state-of-the-art parallel programs;
+2. Auto-Tuning Framework (ATF) – a general-purpose auto-tuning approach that automatically optimizes parallel programs, based on numerical search techniques and optimized processes of generating, storing, and exploring the optimization spaces of state-of-the-art parallel implementations;

 3. Host Code Abstraction (HCA) – a high-level programming abstraction that simplifies implementing and optimizing so-called host code which is required in modern parallel programming approaches (e.g., CUDA and OpenCL) to execute code on the devices of distributed, heterogeneous systems.